Biodiversity

 Increased active ownership

-P+ has, as one of the first investors, joined two new global investor cooperations - Spring that is PRI stewardship initiativ and Nature Action 100
+P+ has, as one of the first investors, joined two new global investor cooperation initiatives focusing on stewardship.
+These are PRI Spring and Nature Action 100

 At the same time, we also exercise active ownership via EOS and conduct direct engagement with both investment managers and chosen Danish companies within i.a. the food and pharmaceutical industry about their work with biodiversity.